jaceva/cs105-cache/cache_lesson.md

 - Cache entries hold data and memory location
 - For a memory request, the processor will check the cache first and will either result in a cache hit or a cache miss.

-Cache is small fast memory located close to the CPU.
-It is used to hold copies of data from main memery it thinks it may use soon.
-Instead of taking the time to retrieve the data from main memory, it can retrieve it from the faster cache memory.
+Cache memory can hold more data than the processor but less than main memory.
+It's increased size means data retrieval is slower than within the processor but is faster than from main memory.
+Cache memory can been seen as a compromise between the processor and main memory, yet this isn't what helps bridge the performance gap.
+The structure and the behavior of cache is what leads to increased data retrieval.

 Cache is made up of _blocks_ that are fixed in size.
+Each block is used to store a copy of data from main memory.
+For example, a cache that has a total storage capacity of 32kB where each block hold 64 bytes will have a total of 32,768/64 blocks, or 512 block.

-In order for cache memory help bridge the processor/memory performance gap, certain rules need to exist that ensures useful data is stored with in the memory blocks.
+Unlike memory, cache blocks are not assigned unique addresses.
+When a piece of data is stored in cache, it is paired with the address of the data in main memory.
+The address stored in a cache block is dependent on the data and where it came from in memory.
+This simplifies retrieval since the processor uses the same address when accessing data from cache or main memory.

 ### Checkpoints
 **CP1**
 - Introduce Cache class (already implemented with `MainMemory` as next tier and `size` set)